3adel-bassiony/CacheXS/README.md

 -   ### Features Overview

     -   **Simple Cache Management**: Easily cache the data in Redis with simple functions.
+    -   **Expiration Control**: Set, update, and check expiration times for cached entries.
+    -   **Pattern Matching**: Find, retrieve, and delete cache entries using powerful pattern matching with `scan` and `keys` methods.
+    -   **Conditional Caching**: Use `setIfNotExists`, `getOrSet`, and `getOrSetForever` for intelligent cache operations.
+    -   **Bulk Operations**: Efficiently work with multiple cache entries at once with pattern-based operations.

 -   ### Usage & Configuration